aprippington/C4.5-Algorithm-Optimisation-Framework-and-Visualiser/README.md

 Note that both the training and test set sizes, Tr and T, are implicitly determined by the value of K.
 I.e if K=10, Tr=90% and T=10%    or   if k=5, Tr=80% and T=20%.

+Enter path to the target dataset (in .csv format) at DecicionTree.cs line 802

 To start the program, run Program.cs Main method

 ### Capabilities & Restrictions